s-ccs/s-ccs.github.io/README.md

 ## Extending and editing the page
 ### Generation scripts
 Under `.\_assets\scritps\` all scripts for page generation and similar scripts that should be run after deployement, but before the changes go live.
-If scripts are added there, they either should be called in `inti_dynamics.jl` or manually added to the github action under `.\.github\workflows\Deploy.yml`.
+If scripts are added there, they either should be called in `init_dynamics.jl` or manually added to the github action under `.\.github\workflows\Deploy.yml`.

 ### Custom ordering the navigation
 The first level of all navigation elements can have a custom ordering, while any higher level is going to be sorted alphabeticially.